 Having cut off the pointless banter of the machine, it continued with a neutral tone that bore no emotion, as if Church had smitten its enthusiasm with his words.

-I wasn't trying to hit him Cerberus, because it would have killed him.
+I wasn't trying to kill him Cerberus...

 Cerberus thought this was a joke.
 Oh, nonsense Operator!
 Why waste such an opportunity?
 There is no need to feel ashamed about missing your target.
 Niddhog has quite a kick-